Finance

 • Condition Evaluation: The BRE evaluates the input data against the predefined rules.
 It does this by analyzing the data to see if the conditions specified in any of the rules are met.
 For example, a rule might specify that any transaction over a certain threshold should be flagged as high risk.
 The engine checks each transaction against this criterion.

-• Action Execution: When a rule's conditions are met, the BRE execute business rules with corresponding action defined in the rule.
+• Action Execution: When a rule’s conditions are met, the BRE execute rules to automate responses to identified risks.
 Actions can vary widely, from sending alerts to relevant stakeholders, triggering additional review processes, executing transactions, or blocking activities that are non-compliant or deemed risky.

 • Continuous Updating: BREs are dynamic systems that allow for rules to be updated or added as regulations change, new risks are identified, or business processes evolve.
 This ensures that risk management strategies remain current and effective.
+BREs support risk professionals in mitigating risks by enabling rapid updates to risk management strategies and controls.
 It also lowers the IT dependency allowing business users to make changes without compromising business logic.

 Streamlining Financial Compliance with Higson BRE